coolbutuseless/oomph/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # By default, the number of hash buckets is the same as the number of
 # strings.
-To reduce the possibility of hash collisions (and make lookups
+To reduce the possibility of hash collisions (and make look-ups
 # faster), the number of hash buckets can be changed using the 'size_factor'
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 mph1 <- mph_init(nms)                  # Allocate example length(nms) buckets